OlivierBinette/cache/README.md

   cache(myComputation = {Sys.sleep(3); "Hello World"})
 )
 #>    user  system elapsed
-#>   0.001   0.001   0.003
+#>   0.021   0.001   0.025

 print(myComputation)
 #> [1] "Hello World"
 ```

-In contrast with the built-in cache functionality of knitr and Rmd documents, the **cache** package can be used seamlessly across your interactive session and Rmd knitting.
+In contrast with the built-in cache functionality of knitr and Rmarkdown documents, the **cache** package can be used seamlessly across your interactive session and Rmarkdown knitting.

 By default, the cache directory is located under a `./cache-R` folder created at the root of your project directory.
 This folder is located using the `here::here()` function to ensure that all project files and documents can locate it as needed.